naoto64/Arduino-SoilSense/README.md

     min: Value when the soil is dry.
 Get with measure ().
     max: The maximum amount of soil that can contain water.
 Get with measure ().

-    Returns the soil humidity in bytes.
+    Returns the soil moisture in bytes.
 The range of values is 0 to 100.

 ## License